PascalCompiles/line-analyzer/README.md

-## Analyze Lines
+## Line Analyzer

-The Analyze Lines tool let's you get information on invidiual lines being processed in your unix pipelines.
+The Line Analyzer tool let's you get information on invidiual lines being processed in your unix pipelines.

 e.g.